TEX479/tf2-translator/README.md

 Upon pressing the corresponding button in the `chat-spam` menu in the menu bar, the contents of the file will be sent line by line.
 If a line is longer than 127 characters (the tf2 message length limit), the program will split the line on the last possible whitespace.\
 Note that `example.msg` is the only filename ending with `.msg` that will not be shown in the menubar, as it is only for demonstration purposes.

+## Ignoring Spam from Bots
+Disclaimer: This feature is only name-based chat filtering.
+It does not actually detect bots, so bots with random names will be able to bypass this filtering system *for now*.
+The filter works by checking if the name of a person who sent a message can be matched to any know regular expression for botnames.\
+### How to set it up
+You will need to add/edit the file `cfg/botnames.cfg`.
+In this file, every line is a seperate entry for a botname.
+Or to be more precise, its "regular expression".\
+A guide of how regular expressions work can be found [**here**](https://www.w3schools.com/python/python_regex.asp).
+The important parts of this article are the sections `Metacharacters`, `Special Sequences` and `Sets`.\
+An [example file](cfg/botnames.cfg) with some common botnames is present in the current version of this programms `cfg`-folder.

 # How it works
 TODO